sruthidevatd/listener-documentation/user-guide/update.md

 ## Viewing Release Notes

 1. Do one of the following:
- * To view Release Notes for the current or a newer version of Listener, click the **UPDATE** tab.
+ * To view Release Notes for the current or newer version of Listener, click the **UPDATE** tab.
  * To view Release Notes for a previous version of Listener, click the **ROLLBACK** tab.
 2. At the bottom of the card, click **VIEW RELEASE NOTES**.
 3. To close the Release Notes, click **VIEW RELEASE NOTES** again.